 Introduction of Armored Power Cable

 Steel Tape Armored (STA) Cable could bear certain mechanical force, but it could not bear great pulling force.
 It is suitable o be laid underground.
 STA cable not only has excellent electric, mechanical properties, but also has powerful resistance against heat aging, environmental stress and chemical corrosion.
 Its structure is simple and convenient to use and can be laid with no restriction of different elevation.
 The permissible maximum operating temperature is 90℃.
-Steel tape armored cable (STA Cable) produced by Gongyi Cable Wire Co., Ltd can be produced according to our company standard which is equivalent IEC60502.
-Gongyi Cable Wire Co., Ltd can design and manufacture other Specification and armored type upon request.
+Steel tape armored cable (STA Cable) produced by our factory ,can be produced according to our company standard which is equivalent IEC60502.
+Gongyi Shengzhou Metal Products Trading Co., Ltd. can design and manufacture other Specification and armored type upon request.

 Features of Armored Power Cable